 The hydraulic model of Stevens Creek was provided by the SCVWD.
 The upstream and downstream limits of the hydraulic model were the Evelyn Avenue crossing (approximately 200 feet upstream of the existing railroad bridge) and the outfall to San Francisco Bay (approximately 20,800 feet downstream of the existing railroad bridge), respectively.
 The hydraulic model referenced NAVD 88.
 The existing cross culvert included in the hydraulic model has a flowline elevation of 70.0 feet NAVD 88 and crown elevation varying from 82.6 feet to 84.0 feet NAVD 88.
 A FEMA 100-year flow of 7,360 cfs was used for the Stevens Creek floodplain hydraulic modeling.
 This 100-year flow was obtained from FEMA FIS for Santa Clara County, California, and Incorporated Areas, dated February 19, 2014.

 Table 11 shows the existing condition modeling results.
 Under the FEMA 100-year peak flow, the existing bridge does not have freeboard.

-Table 11 Existing Condition Hydraulic Modeling Results, Stevens Creek
+Table 11 Existing Condition H ydraulic Modeling Stavans Crook yuraulic moueling Results , Slevens Creek